-As always, if you have any questions or comments we want to hear them.
-Please refer to the Contact Information listed below.
+Check back on this webpage for future project updates.
+If you have any questions or comments, please refer to the Contact Information listed below.

 ***Please note: All plans, dates and information are subject to change***